ganeshjawahar/fast_text/README.md

 * Hashing: The logic for hashtrick is not yet implemented.

 ### Acknowledgements
-Many thanks to the contributors of the [FastText](https://github.com/facebookresearch/fastText) for making their code publicly available as it helped to replicate their setup with ease.
+Many thanks to the contributors of the [FastText project](https://github.com/facebookresearch/fastText) for making their code publicly available as it helped to replicate their setup with ease.

 ### Author
 [Ganesh J](https://researchweb.iiit.ac.in/~ganesh.j/)